bgoonz/MERN-STACK/README.md

 `/authenticate` ---> Login/Signup ---> Only reachable when not authenticated
 `/places/new` ---> Add new place Form --->Only reachable when authenticated `/places/:pid` ---> Update/Delete place Form --->Only reachable when authenticated

+---

+---

+## Frontend:

+**Two main types of React Components:**

+- Presentational components: These are components that are responsible for how things look.
+They are also called "dumb" or "stateless" components because they don't manage any state.
+- Stateful components: These are components that are responsible for how things work.
+They are also called "smart" or "stateful" components because they manage state.